-See what you'll learn in an online master's degree program in psychology.
+Be prepared to study human behaviors and the mental processes that control them in an online master's degree program in psychology.
 Consider areas of specialization and required courses.
 Program prerequisites and online course delivery methods are also covered below.
 Read on to see what your career options are after graduation.
 Schools offering Psychology degrees can also be found in these popular choices.

 What Can I Study in an Online Master's Degree Program in Psychology?

-Psychology is the study of behaviors and the mental processes that control them.
 An online master's program in psychology might allow you to specialize in an area such as educational, industrial and organizational, health or sports psychology.
 Common course topics include:

 - Research methods

 - Social psychology